Get cashback at shops like Primark and Argos to bring down your phone bill.

 How to stack Airtime Rewards with other offers

 If your bank or credit card has its own reward programme which offers extra cashback at participating retailers, then you should be able to get both those rewards.

 You can take it a step further too.
-If the Airtime Rewards retailer allows online purchases then you could shop via a cashback site like Quidco or TopCashback and earn a third set of cashback!
+If the Airtime Rewards retailer allows online purchases then you could shop via a cashback site like Quidco or TopCashback and earn another set of cashback!

 Airtime Rewards promo code

-If you want to sign up then you can get a bonus £1.50 once you make your first connected purchase if you use the code FHUHNUQH.
-You’ll get 50p for signing up and another £1 if you spend within the first seven days,
+If you want to sign up then you can get a bonus £1.50 once you make your first connected purchase if you use the code H9HJCPAY.
+You’ll get 50p for signing up and another £1 if you spend within the first seven days.

 I’ve also got a separate deals page with extra promo codes that tend to run a few times each month.

 9 thoughts on “Airtime Rewards review (& promo code)”

 I discovered another interesting rewards app.
 Q-Park Rewards works the same as Airtime Rewards, i.e. you register your card(s) – in some cases it also works with Apple Pay and Google Pay – , shop at the associated retailers (Boots, Wilko, Halfords and others, very similar to Barclaycard Rewards) and get the specific percentage reward listed for each retailer.
 In contrast to Airtime Rewards you have your reward transferred to your bank account.
 I cannot say anything about how good/reliable/trustworthy it is as I came across it only yesterday.

 I found this when I was looking for parking, with Q Park (funnily also listed as one of the retailers on Airtime Rewards) the closest to where I was going.